ameyachawlaggsipu/too-easy/README.md

-# TOO EASY - GitHub Contribution Art 🎨
+# TOO EASY - GitHub Contribution Art  Testing🎨

 ## Introduction
 This project is an experiment in **GitHub contribution heatmap art**.
 The goal is to manipulate commit timestamps strategically to spell **"TOO EASY"** in green squares on the GitHub contributions graph.